greglobinski/gatsby-starter-kit-docs/src/content/docs/2.4___advanced-usage/index.md

 The **advanced** relates to you **Git** experience.
 You need some of that to really benefit from **Advanced usage**, otherwise you are looking for trouble.

 You do not need to be a git master, but you should know what `git merge` and `git rebase` are.
-You should be able to resolve Git conflicts which sometimes come into being after using mentioned commands.
+You should be able to resolve Git conflicts which sometimes come into being after using the mentioned commands.

 The **Advanced usage** installation process is much longer and sweaty than the **Default** one.
 But it could be really beneficial but it can bring big benefits afterwards, during the website maintaining.